marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 f@curveu = curveu;
 ```

-## Attribute To Group
+## Group To Attribute
-*Reference Code*: 47201184
+*Reference Code*: 57971184
 > [!NOTE]
-> This example is being created in order to show how to convert a point string attribute into a point group.
-You can do the same process for the other geometry types, but you have to make sure that the attribute that you are using is a string.
+> This example is being created in order to show how to convert a point group into a point attribute.
+You can do the same process for the other geometry types.

+> [!NOTE]
+> Note that in this code you have two different methods: attr_creation and attr_name_array.
+Both output a really different result, so check what would be convinient for you.

 > [!WARNING]
-> Don't use attributes with a lot of different values...
-You don't want to get a lot of groups.
+> If you want to use the attr_creation method is better to check for how many groups you have in your current geometry...
+You don't want to get a lot of attributes.

-**attr_to_grp**
+**attr_name_array**
 > [!IMPORTANT]
 > **Mode:** Points.
 > - **Input 0:** connected to a geometry.